AI4SCR/ai4bmr-datasets/paper.md

 ---
-title: "**SpatialOmicsNet** : A unified interface for spatial omics data access for computer vision and machine learning"
+title: "**SpatialProteomicsNet** : A unified interface for spatial omics data access for computer vision and machine learning"
 tags:
   - Python
   - spatial omics